Model Specific Issues

 Drivers and Related Parts

-By the way, quartering is the term used to describe adjusting the two drivers on the axle so when one crankpin (or counterweight) is at, say, the twelve o'clock position, the one on the opposite side is 90 degrees ahead or behind (a quarter of a circle) On the 0-8-0, if the left side driver is at 12 o'clock, the right side driver will be at 3 o'clock facing the right side of the engine.
-I have found it possible to merely twist a wheel around the axle to get it back into correct position.
+By the way, quartering is the term used to describe adjusting the two drivers on the axle so that when one crankpin (or counterweight) is at, say, the twelve o'clock position, the one on the opposite side is 90 degrees ahead or behind (a quarter of a circle) On the 0-8-0, if the left side driver is at 12 o'clock, the right side driver will be at 3 o'clock facing the right side of the engine.
+I have found that it is possible to merely twist a wheel around the axle to get it back into correct position.
 The fit is usually pretty tight but with a little effort, it can be done.

-Other than the above issue, the drive-train on all the Atlas/Rivarossi steam locomotives is pretty robust with the brass gears solidly mounted on the axles (no plastic gear or axle cracking here!).
+Other than the above issue, the drive-train on all the Atlas/Rivarossi steam locomotives is pretty robust what with the brass gears solidly mounted on the axles (no plastic gear or axle cracking here!).
 Just think, if the motors were more reliable and if there was no Zamacitis, these would probably run forever!
 In fact, they are pretty popular for repowering.